photoprism/photoprism-docs/docs/developer-guide/index.md

 !!! example ""
     Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.

-## Questions? ##
+## Join the Community ##

 Follow us on [Twitter](https://twitter.com/photoprism_app) and join the [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
+An important part of our journey is to explore new ways in product development and build better software through consistent use of community feedback.
 Feel free to [share your thoughts](../contact.md) with us at any time.

 ## Creating Bug Reports ##